nathanbish/CUSG-Law/Statutes/Title VI: Cost Centers/Chapter 2: Campus Facilities/README.md

 (c) For the purposes of this section, UCSU Cost Centers shall include the University Memorial Center and the Recreation Center.

-## §6.2.3 – Gender-Neutral and Family Facility Requirement in UCSU Buildings
+## §6.2.5 – Gender-Neutral and Family Facility Requirement in UCSU Buildings

 **Enacted by** 59 LCB 11 (2003)

 **Text:**

 (a) All UCSU buildings must have gender neutral, unisex, and/or family facilities, which are readily accessible, but not limited to, restrooms on every floor.

+## §6.2.6 – Prohibition on Herbicide Use Near UCSU Facilities

+**Enacted by** 61 LCB 07 (2004, “Herbicide Spraying Near Cost Centers”)

+**Text:**

+(a) The use of herbicide is prohibited within one hundred fifty (150) meters of all UCSU student-fee-funded buildings.